Rough surface generation

 where \(\alpha_{a,b}\) is the associated amplitude to each elementary wave.

-Two more contributions are made in order to allow Pyrough to generate rough surfaces that are randomly perturbed.
+Two more contributions are made in order to allow Pyrough to generate self-affine rough surfaces that are randomly perturbed.
 First, the phase is randomly perturbed using \(\phi = U(a,b)\) where \(U\) states for a uniform distribution on an interval of length \(\pi\).
-Also, random perturbations and correlation aspects are implemented within \(\alpha_{a,b}\).
-One can for example choose \(\alpha_{a,b}\) as a zero-centered Gaussian distribution to get a smooth but random variation in amplitudes without constraining the magnitude i.e., \(\alpha_{a,b} = G(a,b){(a^2+b^2)}^{-(1+\eta)}\) with \(G\) states for a reduced centered normal law and \({(a^2+b^2)}^{-(1+\eta)}\) expresses the power-law dependency of spatial frequencies involving \(\eta\), a generalized roughness coefficient that scales with the Hurst coefficient \(H\) (\(\eta = (H-1)/2\)).
-Finally, the construction of a randomly perturbed surface can be modeled as,
+Also, random perturbations and self-affine aspects are implemented within \(\alpha_{a,b}\).
+One can for example choose \(\alpha_{a,b}\) as a zero-centered Gaussian distribution to get a smooth but random variation in amplitudes without constraining the magnitude i.e., \(\alpha_{a,b} = G(a,b){(a^2+b^2)}^{-(1+\eta)}\) where \(G\) states for a reduced centered normal law and \({(a^2+b^2)}^{-(1+\eta)}\) traduces the self-affine aspect of the surface.
+Finally, the construction of a randomly perturbed self-affine surface can be modeled as,

-in which eta allows to monitor the roughness degree i.e., self-affine surfaces for \(-0.5<\eta<0\) or non-stationnary ones for \(\eta>0\), and \(C_1\) is a normalization factor introduced to fit the surface heights to the sample dimensions.
+in which \(\eta\) allows to monitor the roughness degree and \(C_1\) is a normalization factor introduced to fit the surface heights to the sample dimensions.